gautamkaran/ProHub/README.md

 # ProHub
-10000+ mini web projects using HTML, CSS &amp; JS
+This is the main repository for all of the projects using HTML, CSS, JavaScript.